billzichos/Deal-Probability-Predictor/README.md

 4. Primary Leasing Agent
 5. Building
 6. Deal Square Footage
+7. Lease Term (Months)
-7. # of Days Since Creation
+8. # of Days Since Creation
-8. Current Phase in the Sales (Leasing) Process
+9. Current Phase in the Sales (Leasing) Process
-9. # of Days in Current Phase
+10. # of Days in Current Phase
-10. Deal NER % Difference To Budget NER
+11. Deal NER % Difference To Budget NER
-11. State
+12. State
-12. ZIP
+13. ZIP
-13. Submarket
+14. Submarket
-14. Building Type (Product attribute)
+15. Building Type (Product attribute)
-15. Customer
+16. Customer
-16. Government Indicator (this may overlap too much with Customer)
+17. Government Indicator (this may overlap too much with Customer)

 ##Approach
 My plan is to capture the features listed above for the entire population (snapshot) of open deals.
 180 days later, I will go back and mark them as won (1) or lost (0).
 Those still in process will be removed from the list.
 The end result is a dataset we can use to train an algorithm to be used for calculating deal probabilities of new/current deals.